Are you managing to get the kids playing outdoors this winter? These fun winter nature crafts will help you tempt them off the sofa!

 As far as my kids are concerned, when it comes to getting outdoors the season is pretty much irrelevant.
 As long as they’re dressed to suit the weather, they will happily romp around regardless.
 I think we can learn a lot from their approach!

 One easy way to introduce more outdoor time during the winter months is to try some winter nature crafts with your children.
-Nature crafts often combine outdoor and indoor activity, making them perfect for unpredictable weather and limited daylight.
+Nature crafts often combine outdoor nature play and indoor activity, making them perfect for unpredictable weather and limited daylight.

 Here are some of our favourite easy nature crafts for kids that are perfect for winter.